Sam Lavagnino

-Sam Lavagnino (born June 29, 2006) is an American voice actor.
-He is best known for his roles as Catbug in Bravest Warriors, young Grizz in We Bare Bears, Rolly in Puppy Dog Pals, and Mr. Muffin in Asdfmovie.
+Sam Lavagnino (born June 29, 2006) is an American actor and YouTuber.
+He is best known for his roles as Catbug in Bravest Warriors, young Grizz in We Bare Bears, Rolly in the first three seasons of Puppy Dog Pals, and Mr. Muffin in asdfmovie.

 Life and work

 Lavagnino is the son of voice actress Hope Levy and screenwriter Tom Lavagnino.
 At 14 months old, he was on the cover of TIME magazine where he was dressed up as Albert Einstein.
 He was cast for Bravest Warriors as the role of Catbug, "a creature that’s half-cat, half-ladybug, who’s actually a big draw for the series simply for the random comments he makes and the sound of his voice."
 The series was broadcast in 2013, and he participated in the Cartoon Hangover panel for Comic-Con 2013 when he was seven years old, as well as an autograph session for Catbug-related comics at Comic-Con 2014.
 He provided a voice in the trailer for the 2014 film The Boxtrolls.
 In 2015, he was cast as the voice of the younger version of Grizzly in We Bare Bears.
-He also voiced the character 'Mr. Muffin' in the Asdfmovie series created by TomSka.
+He also voiced the character "Mr. Muffin" in the Asdfmovie series created by TomSka.
 His first role as a leading character was as the puppy "Rolly" in the Disney Junior show Puppy Dog Pals.
 He also voices Pepper Corn and the Alien King on Summer Camp Island.
 He is also the voice of Blodger Blop from the Disney Junior show Miles From Tomorrowland.